ccccmark/hollow_memories/README.md

 Holo Tools and HoloStats are amazing to keep track of all the ongoing livestreams in hololive

-You can see all the running,upcoming and recently ended streams of all the hololive channels https://hololive.jetri.co (HoloTools) https://holo.poi.cat (HoloStats)
+You can see all the running,upcoming and recently ended streams of all hololive channels https://hololive.jetri.co (HoloTools) https://holo.poi.cat (HoloStats)